24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 The best thing to do in Puebla is to eat and eat and eat.

-Here is a list of 6 must-try dishes, all invented in Puebla.
+Here are 6 must-try dishes, all invented in Puebla.
 I’ve also included the restaurants I ate them at, which were all recommended to me by locals.

 18.1.
 Chiles en Nogada